Monica Luby, M.S., R.D.

 Master of Science in Nutrition

 The 30-credit online graduate program in nutrition combines advanced study in nutrition and health promotion with a unique, competency-based curriculum that provides nutrition and health professionals with a broad perspective of current issues in nutrition research and ethics, health promotion and healthy aging, counseling and communications, and public health and program planning.
 The Program emphasizes ways to incorporate new research and technology, evidence-based applications, and entrepreneurial skills into the practice of nutrition.
-Certificate Programs in Sports Nutrition & Wellness, Entrepreneurial Nutrition Practice, or Community Nutrition and Wellness are available.
+Students in the MS in Nutrition may choose a concentration in Entrepreneurial Nutrition Practice or Community Nutrition and Wellness or may earn a Certificate in Sports Nutrition and Wellness as part of the degree.
+The Certificate in Sports Nutrition and Wellness may also be earned independently and is designed to meet the requirements of the American College of Sports Medicine Health Fitness Instructor Certification.
 All courses are offered online; some electives may be offered in an accelerated weekend format on campus.

 Nutrition professionals develop skills to assume leadership roles in delivering nutrition and wellness-related services in a variety of settings.
 The Program prepares students for a variety of career opportunities in business, government, health care, and education.
 Graduates work in private practice, nutrition education, school systems, the food and pharmaceutical industries, clinical and corporate research, community organizations, hospitals, public health agencies, work site wellness and health promotion programs, and fitness facilities.